chrisliatas/greek-xmltv/README.md

 Assuming you are going to use an Ubuntu (or similar) system:

 1. Clone the repository
+2. Create a working directory `scrapy_export` at the application root (`greek-xmltv/scrapy_export`).
-2. Assuming docker and docker-compose is installed, change directory to application root and run
+3. Assuming docker and docker-compose is installed, change directory to application root and run
 ```docker-compose up```

 Additionally, `cron_xmltv.sh` will create a crontab entry to daily run the script in `getxmltv.sh`, which does a